 The major wave coming and our opportunity to serve

 Between 2015 and 2060, the number of people over age 65 will double and the number of individuals over 80 will triple, according to the Population Reference Bureau, representing the largest demographic shift the U.S. has ever seen.
 At the same time, the price tag of retirement and aging is far beyond what most of the population can afford.
 Thirty-five million baby boomers on the cusp of retirement lack any retirement savings and only 27 percent think they’ll have enough money to cover health care expenses as they age.
-Currently there is not an infrastructure in place to account for the millions of coming retirees.
+Currently, there is not an infrastructure in place to account for the millions of coming retirees.

 This aging crisis will affect the poorest Americans the most.
 Socioeconomic status plays a large role in an individual’s health and the quality of their aging experience.
-Poverty increases the likelihood of a physicial limitation in adults over 60, and the emotional distress of poverty contributes to physiological changes that make an individual more susceptible to depression.
+Poverty increases the likelihood of a physical limitation in adults over 60, and the emotional distress of poverty contributes to physiological changes that make an individual more susceptible to depression.

 Many people over the age of 65 experience social and emotional isolation and challenges handling investments and Social Security payments, or dealing with issues like transportation or meal preparation.

 Against this background, Kaiser Permanente convened an “Aging Challenge Design Roundtable” with Village Capital.
 The roundtable brought together community leaders in providing resources for seniors, along with Kaiser Permanente leaders focused on social supports and improving care and innovations.
-They identified top challenges facing seniors today: creating workforce opportunities; improving social, emotional and education support for caregivers; managing finances; and organizing affordable support services to enable aging at home.
+They identified top challenges facing seniors today: creating workforce opportunities; improving social, emotional and educational support for caregivers; managing finances; and organizing affordable support services to enable aging at home.

 ‘Think outside the medical setting’